larpconnect/featherpub/feps/8f9c/index.md

 from `cc`.

 This spec aims to bring its use more in line with its original purpose.
 It should be noted that this is _not access control_.
 More properly this should be understood as a filter on the targeting fields.
+Unlike with [FEP-7502: Limiting visibility to authenticated actors](https://codeberg.org/fediverse/fep/src/branch/main/fep/7502/fep-7502.md) this proposal does not aim to restrict _visibility_, simply limit who the entire object is _sent_ to, in particular by the originating server and client (who already decide who to send it to in the first place).

 ## Motivation